 Time is critical during the "thesis season."
 A student must allow enough time for:

-It is the student’s responsibility to ensure that all readers are available to review the manuscript such that it can be submitted in final form to the Library by the posted deadline.
-Theses will not be posted until the Library receives a fully signed copy of the candidate's Signature Page.
+It is the student’s responsibility to ensure that all readers are available to review the manuscript such that it can be submitted in final form to the Library by the deadline set by the author's department.

 During the drafting of your manuscript, it's recommended that, early in the process, you meet with the Scholarly Communications Librarian for issues concerning copyright.
 Begin the process of acquiring copyright permissions as early as possible.
 If, upon submittal, the Library determines that the manuscript does not meet the requirements described in this document, the manuscript will not be accepted, and corrections will need to be made before you graduate.